ppraval/College_Assignments/S5/OS/assignment_2/README.md

 `sudo dmesg | tail`

 ## Entering the major number and minor number
-using the command sudo mknod /dev/char_driver c <major_number> <major_number> where we enter the major and minor number that we get from the kernel logs
+Using the command sudo mknod /dev/char_driver c <major_number> <major_number> entering the major and minor number that we get from the kernel logs

+## For my device
 `sudo mknod /dev/char_driver c 238 0`

-## Setting permissions
+## Setting permissions for the Character driver
 `sudo chmod 666 /dev/char_driver`

 ## Writing to the device